MLXIO

 Stage Purpose

-Data Ingestion & Validation Collect and check raw data quality
+Data Ingestion & Validation Collect raw data and verify schema, freshness, and quality

-Preprocessing & Feature Engineering Clean, transform, and engineer features
+Preprocessing & Feature Engineering Clean, transform, encode, and generate features

-Monitoring & Drift Detection Track performance and data drift
+Monitoring & Drift Detection Track performance, latency, data drift, and prediction quality

 Implementing Data Ingestion and Preprocessing Steps